haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Scenario 1: Paratope - antigen surface

 Now that we have all data ready, and know about execution modes of HADDOCK3 it is time to setup the docking for the first scenario in which we will use the paratope on the antibody to guide the docking, targeting the entire surface of the antibody.
 The restraint file to use for this is `ambig-paratope-surface.tbl`.
 We will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.
 Further, as we have no information on the antigen side, it is important to increase the sampling in the ridig body sampling stage to 10000.
-And we will also turn off the default random removal of restraints to keep all the information on the paratote (`randremoval = false`).
+And we will also turn off the default random removal of restraints to keep all the information on the paratope (`randremoval = false`).
 The configuration file for this scenario (assuming a local running mode, eventually submitted to the batch system requesting a full node) is:

 {% highlight toml %}
 # ====================================================================